gagle/node-argp/README.md

   ...
 	```
 - __optional__ - _Boolean_
   If true, the value is optional.
 Default is false.
-If the option doesn't receive any value the default value is set and it depends on the `value` and `type` properties.
+If the option doesn't receive any value the default value is set and it depends on the `default` and `type` properties.

 	```javascript
 	.option ({ long: "name1", argument: "STR", optional: true })